julyeina/COE301Project/README.md

 • Hidden secret location
 • Display a “Fun Fact” message after a correct answer

+Be Sure To:
+- Make comments for every major part of your work
+- Create "checkpoints" for if there is an error ie if(doesn't work) cout error message
+- be sure to get rid of any error underlines in your work

+- goal is to have a runnable code by sunday morning

 1. scoring logic/attempts
   triggerclue in treasurehunt.cpp
 2. clue calling logic (when you move have you hit a clue or not, calls clue function based on if you hit a clue)